 - f.
 The City of Bowie: In a letter dated August 5, 2008, addressed to Chairman Parker of the Prince George's County Planning Board, the City of Bowie indicated that the City Council voted unanimously to recommend approval of DSP-07068, subject to conditions, at its public hearing held on August 4, 2008.
-The following conditions were included in the City's approval and have been incorporated with some modifications into the recommendations section of this report. - "1.
+The following conditions were included in the City's approval. - "1.
 The flat roof area shall be light reflective and energy sensitive."

-Comment: In accordance with the Leadership in Energy and Environmental Design Sustainable Sites design checklist, the Urban Design Section recommends that the flat portions of the roof should demonstrate a solar reflectance index of at least .78.
+In accordance with the Leadership in Energy and Environmental Design Sustainable Sites design checklist, the flat portions of the roof should demonstrate a solar reflectance index of at least .78.
 This is the standard minimum prescribed for flat or nearly flat roofs to qualify for green building points for new construction.